Nazky/pkmn-legends-za-cheats/README.md

 A collection of cheat codes for Pokemon Legends Z-A, compatible with Atmosphere and other custom firmware.

+To learn more check out our discussion thread over on GBATemp. https://gbatemp.net/threads/pokemon-legends-za-cheat-repository.676138/#post-10743339

 ## Game Version
 These codes are made for v1.0.1 of Pokemon Legends Z-A